[Note: Any changes from the copy handed out

 Ø On the Web: Chapter 2, Attorney General’s Public Information Act Manual.

 Session 5 (Wednesday, Sept.
-16): Public records; assignment of the data acquisition project.
+19): Public records; assignment of the data acquisition project.

 Required reading for next class:

-Ø On the class Web site: Data acquisition project materials.
+Ø On the class website: Data acquisition project materials.

 Assignment